 I am a research professor at the Paris School of Economics (UMR PJSE) and at Paris 1 Panthéon Sorbonne University (Department of Economics), on secondment at the OECD since 2016.
 A graduate of HEC Paris, I hold a doctorate from the Ecole Polytechnique and dedicate the bulk of my research to studying discriminations, especially in the labour market.
 My contribution includes measuring discriminations, isolating their causes, evaluating their consequences and identifiying efficient anti-discrimination policies.

-But religion is not the only basis for discrimination I explore.
+But religion is not the only ground of discrimination I explore.
 I also investigate the glass ceiling effects that hurt women, as well as the unfair treatments faced by visible minorities, older workers or sexual and gender minorities.
-In 2016, I joined the OECD Directorate for Employment, Labour and Social Affairs where I am in charge of developing a research project on the inclusion of LGBTI (Lesbian, Gay, Bisexual, Transgender and Intersex) people in OECD countries.
+In 2016, I joined the OECD Directorate for Employment, Labour and Social Affairs where I am notably in charge of the OECD work on the inclusion of LGBTI (Lesbian, Gay, Bisexual, Transgender and Intersex) people.